FinalFrontierPlus/CvGameCoreDLL/README.txt

 "git diff --name-only bts_3.19 HEAD"

-That should output a list of the files that have changed since
+That should output a list of the files that have changed since the project began.

-A script that does this automatically
+A script that does this automatically will eventually be written.

+(Obviously, you can ignore changes to the documentation, gitignore, etc.).

 License:
 --------